scmgustafson/games_of_chance/README.md

 Games of Chance project challenge from the Codeacademy Computer Science path.

 Coin Flip-
-- Start the game by calling the coin_flip() function
+- Start the game by starting coin_flip.py
+    - python coin_flip.y
 - Enter a bet amount as an integer
 - Enter "heads" or "tails" as a guess
 - ???